Why are residence and domicile important?

 However, most migrants who come to the UK to live here for at least six months but do not intend to remain here permanently or otherwise retain ties to their home country will usually become resident here but retain a non-UK domicile.
 Alternatively, if you only come to the UK for a short period, or do not spend very much time in the UK, then you may not become resident here at all.

 If you do not become tax resident in the UK, your foreign income and gains do not become in scope of UK tax.
 If you are resident but not domiciled in the UK, there are special rules (known as ‘the remittance basis’) which might apply to your foreign income and gains.
 These might mean you do not have to pay any UK tax, or otherwise a reduced amount, on your foreign income and gains.
 Note that your domicile status is normally only relevant if you are resident here; if you are non-resident then your foreign income and gains are out of scope of UK tax and the remittance basis is not applicable.

-As a general rule, a non-resident individual is also not liable to capital gains tax in the UK (even on assets situated in the UK unless they are used in a trade here) – however this is subject to a number of exceptions.
+As a general rule, a non-resident individual is also not liable to capital gains tax in the UK (even on assets situated in the UK unless they are used in a trade here) – but this is subject to a number of important exceptions.

-Even if you are liable to UK tax on your foreign income and gains, if you have also paid tax on them in another country, double taxation agreements can help ensure you do not pay tax twice.
+If you are liable to UK tax on your foreign income and gains, and you have also paid tax on them in another country, double taxation agreements can help ensure you do not pay tax twice.
 Double taxation agreements can also help you when your UK income is taxable in your home country, if you remain tax resident there.
 Where there is no double taxation agreement, you may still be eligible for some relief under UK domestic law.